 The randomization number represents a unique number corresponding to treatment sequence allocated to the subject, once eligibility has been determined.
 A randomization number will be assigned by the IRT at the baseline visit (predose Visit 1a) after subject eligibility has been confirmed using the randomization criteria.
 The randomization schedule will be stratified for use of prophylactic therapy with C1 INH at the time of enrollment versus no prophylactic therapy with C1 INH at the time of enrollment.
-The randomization will be conducted in two phases.
-For the first phase, subject 1 to 40 will be randomized to the treatment sequence 1 (A/B), 2 (B/A), or 3 (A/A) in the randomization ratio of 2:2:1.
-For the second phase, subject 41 to 66 will be randomized to the treatment sequence 1 (A/B), 2 (B/A), or 3 (A/A) in the randomization ratio of 1:1:2.
+Subjects will be randomized to the treatment sequence 1 (A/B), 2 (B/A), or 3 (A/A) in the randomization ratio of 2:2:1.